top of page

 As Jesus predicted at the Last Supper, Judas Iscariot betrayed Jesus.

-Judas identified Jesus with a kiss when the religious mob came to the Garden of Gethsemane to arrest Jesus.
+Judas identified Jesus with a kiss when the religious mob arrived in the Garden of Gethsemane to arrest Him.

 a.
 Prophet of God.